jadebono/curriculum_vitae/README.md

 ### `Others`

-1. Unpublished paper on **Dun Mikiel Xerri** – a Historical Reassessment delivered at the Official opening of an extension of the [Library of the Archbishop's Seminary, Malta](https://seminary.org.mt/library/), (February 1999).
 1. Debono, J. A. (1999).
 [An overview of a problem in Hospitaller naval historiography.](https://www.um.edu.mt/library/oar/handle/123456789/51507) Humanitas: Journal of the Faculty of Arts, 1, 189-197.
+1. Paper on **Dun Mikiel Xerri** – a Historical Reassessment delivered at the Official opening of an extension of the [Library of the Archbishop's Seminary, Malta](https://seminary.org.mt/library/), (February 1999).
 1. [A Forlorn Contribution to Maltese History, Review of Busuttil Joseph, Fiorini Stanley, Vella Horatio Caesar Roger, Tristia Ex Melitogaudo, Lament in Greek Verse of a XIIth-century Exile on Gozo, The Farsons Foundation](https://www.independent.com.mt/articles/2010-02-14/local-news/A-Forlorn-contribution-to-Maltese-history-270294), The Sunday Independent, (14 February 2010).
 1. Pros Tous Pateras – a set of textbooks for the [Classical Studies at Intermediate Matsec Level](https://www.jc.um.edu.mt/his-rel/aboutus/classicalstudies), (2013).
 1. [Part apologia, part philippic, all his Mark](https://www.independent.com.mt/articles/2016-12-05/newspaper-lifestyleculture/Part-apologia-part-philippic-All-his-Mark-6736167526), The Malta Independent, (5 December 2016).